-- 11. When you are ready to have the pull request reviewed, please mention @luizirber, @camillescott, @standage, @betatim, and/or @ctb with the comment 'Ready for review!' - 12.
+- 12. When you are ready to have the pull request reviewed, please mention @luizirber, @camillescott, @mr-c, or @ctb with a comment 'Ready for review!' - 13.
 The khmer team will now review your pull request and communicate with you through the pull request page.
-Please feel free to add 'ping!' and an @ in the comments if you are looking for feedback-this will alert us that you are still on the line.
+Please feel free to add 'ping!' and an @ in the comments if you are looking for feedback this will alert us that you are still on the line but we will automatically get notified of your pull request and any new comments, so use sparingly.

-If this is your first issue, please don't take another issue until we've merged your first one.
-Thanks!
+If this is still your first issue, please don't take another issue until we've merged your first one - thanks!

-13. If we request changes, return to the step "Make some changes and commit them" and go from there.
-Any additional commits you make and push to your branch will automatically be added to the pull request.
+14. If we request changes, return to the step "Make some changes and commit them" and go from there.
+Any additional commits you make and push to your branch will automatically be added to the pull request (which is pretty dang cool.)